jonathanparrish/REDCapRubyApi/readme.md

 # Ruby REDCap API
-This ruby class will allow you to make calls to a REDCap API using HTTParty To install HTTParty run: `$ gem install HTTParty` in your terminal.
+This ruby class will allow you to make calls to a REDCap API using HTTParty To install HTTParty run: `$ gem install httparty` in your terminal.

 ##### RedcapApi Methods